Blog | Personal Finance

 A.i) Paying yourself first

-My wife, Kim, and I have achieved success through a simple method called Pay Yourself First.
-Essentially, this is a way of prioritizing your financial saving and investing, making it an expense item on your budget… the most important one.
+Robert achieved success through a simple method called Pay Yourself First.
+Essentially, this is a way of prioritizing your financial savings and investing, making it an expense item on your budget… the most important one.

 Here’s how it works.
-With every dollar that came in, we placed 30% into three accounts, or piggy banks.
+With every dollar that comes in, place 30% into three accounts, or piggy banks.

 1. Savings Account (10%)